La chute de la maison Usher (opera): Attempts at reconstruction

 In the 1970s, two musicians made attempts at producing a performing edition of the incomplete opera.
 Carolyn Abbate's version, with orchestration by Robert Kyr, was performed at Yale University on 25 February 1977.

 In the same year the Chilean composer Juan Allende-Blin's reconstruction was broadcast on German radio.
 Allende-Blin's version was staged at the Deutsche Oper Berlin on 5 October 1979 with Jesús López Cobos conducting, the baritone Jean-Philippe Lafont as Roderick Usher, the soprano Colette Lorand as Lady Madeline, the baritone Barry McDaniel as the doctor, and the bass Walton Grönroos as Roderick's friend.
 Blin's reconstruction was later recorded by EMI – the music has a running time of approximately 22 minutes.

+In 1989 a reconstruction by Francisco Negrin and Peter Ash was produced at Queen Elizabeth Hall with Henry Herford as Roderick.

 In 2004, Robert Orledge completed and orchestrated the work using Debussy's draft.
 His reconstruction has been performed several times.
 It has also been recorded on DVD (Capriccio 93517) (see Recordings below).
 The first German staging of Orledge's reconstruction took place in Mannheim in 2019, expanded to 90 minutes with other music by Debussy.